-During the three months ended March 31, 2010, the company, after allocation of syndication costs, made the following allocation of earnings both to the members who elected to participate in the distribution reinvestment plan, and those that chose to receive monthly distributions.
+During the three and six month periods ended June 30, 2010, the company, after allocation of syndication costs, made the following allocation of earnings both to the members who elected to participate in the distribution reinvestment plan, and those that chose to receive monthly distributions.

+Thre ee Months Six Months

-Reinvesting \$ 6,445
+Reinvesting \$ 7,328 \$ 13,773

-Distributing 21,604
+Distributing 31,385 52,987

-Total \$ 28,049
+Total \$ 38,713 \$ 66,760

-Percent of members' -
+Percent of members'

-capital, electing distribution 77%
+capital, electing distribution 81% 79 %

 Members have no right to withdraw from the company or to obtain the return of their capital account for at least one year from the date of purchase of units.
 In order to provide our members with a certain degree of liquidity, we have adopted a unit redemption program.
-Generally, one year after purchasing your units, a member may redeem all or part of their units, subject to certain significant restrictions and limitations.
+Generally, one year after purchasing your units, members may redeem all or part of their units, subject to certain significant restrictions and limitations.
 At that time, we may, subject to the significant restrictions and limitations described below, redeem the units presented for redemption to the extent that we have sufficient cash flow available to us to fund such redemption.
 The price paid for redeemed units will be based on the lesser of the purchase price paid by the redeeming member or the member's capital account balance as of the date of each redemption payment.
 For redemptions beginning after one year (but before two years), the redemptions will be calculated as 92% of purchase price or 92% of the capital account balance, whichever is less.
 Beginning after each of the subsequent years, the redemption percentages will increase to 94%, 96%, 98%, and 100% respectively, of the purchase or capital account balance, whichever is less.
 Notwithstanding the foregoing, with respect to any redemption, the number of units that may be redeemed per quarter per individual member will be subject to a maximum of the greater of 100,000 units or 25% of the member's units outstanding.
 For redemption requests requiring more than one quarter to fully redeem, the percentage discount amount that applies when the redemption payments begin will continue to apply throughout the entire redemption period and will apply to all units covered by such redemption request regardless of when the final redemption payment is made.
-As the Operating Agreement states that members have no right to withdraw from the company or to obtain the return of their capital account for at least one year from the date of purchase of units, members made no capital liquidations including early withdrawals during the three months ended March 31, 2010.
+Under our unit redemption program, in the event of an investor's death, his or her heirs are provided with an option to redeem all or a portion of the investor's units without penalty.
+In the second quarter of 2010, the company redeemed 40,000 units at a redemption price of \$1 per unit following the death of one investor.